Adele374/Glows/Groupe 3 projet/REAMDE.md

 # CS27 Group Project – Part 1
 ## Group Name
-Student Card Creators
+GROUP number 3

 ## Group Members
-- Adèle Ouedraogo
-- [Membre 2]
-- [Membre 3]
-- [Membre 4]
+ YAMEOGO Claudine
+ ZABRE Yienderima Elvine
+ TRAORE Aminata Jeanine Esmelle
+ OUEDRAOGO Adele
+ DEHOUMON Christelle Alvine
+ KAGAMBEGA Saturnin

 ## Project Description
 This project is a simple Python console application that generates a student ID profile.
 The program asks the user for personal and academic information such as name, age, department, level, and student ID number.
-It performs basic calculations, including BMI, age in five years, and the expected graduation year.
+It performs basic calculations.
 The goal of this project is to practise variables, data types, input(), casting, arithmetic expressions, and formatted output using Python.
-The program finishes with a clean and well-organized summary screen showing the student's complete profile
+The program finishes with a clean and well-organized summary screen showing the student's complete profile.